Makeup Artist vs Beautician: Understanding the Real Difference Before You Book Your Beauty Service

 ✖️ Not true!
 Makeup artists focus on cosmetic application, not skincare treatments.

-✖️ No. Their roles, training, and expertise are different.
+✖️ No. Their roles, training, and expertise are fundamentally different.

 Important Tip: Always check certifications and portfolios before booking either a beautician or a makeup artist.